DizNicolasAmor/hardhat-greeting/README.md

 $ npx hardhat node
 # Started HTTP and WebSocket JSON-RPC server at http://127.0.0.1:8545/

+# fourth, create an .env file, similar to .env.example and replace the values with your environment variables.

-# fourth, in a different console, run the deploy script against this local node
+# fifth, in a different console, run the deploy script against this local node
 npx hardhat run scripts/sample-script.js --network localhost
 ```